-F Report Ref Risk Area Finding Recommendation Priority Management Comments Implementati on Timetable (dd/mm/yy) Responsible Officer (Job Title) 2 Directed 1 5 process be developed to address any potential adverse poor driving identified through telematics.
-This is being developed by the Head of Transport and Transport Standards Group with assistance from Dr Julie Gandolfi who has been commissioned by our Motor Insurers, Edison.
+Report Ref Risk Area Finding Recommendation Priority Management Comments Implementati on Timetable (dd/mm/yy) Responsible Officer (Job Title) 2 Directed The Transport Standards Group is still to publish guidance for Line Managers on the process to adopt for any breaches of the telematics policy.
+Standardised guidance will help to ensure that adverse behaviour is dealt with consistently and the policy is complied with. process be developed to address any potential adverse poor driving identified through telematics.
+2 This is being developed by the Head of Transport and Transport Standards Group with assistance from Dr Julie Gandolfi who has been commissioned by our Motor Insurers, Edison.
 31/10/19 Head of Transport and Uniform / Transport Standards Group